dotnet/csharplang/spec/README.md

 ===========================
 __Version 6__

-*Microsoft has not yet released an official copy of the C#6 spec.
-This is an unofficial draft. __When Microsoft does release its official copy, before end 2016 at the latest, then this current repository will be deleted__.
-That's because I wouldn't want to have two copies of the C#6 spec floating around.*
+This is an unofficial draft, posted here for convenience.
+When we submit a C# 6.0 spec proposal to ECMA (who is currently finalizing the C# 5.0 Standard), it will be shared here.

 <!--
 (This document is also available for download: [csharp.pdf](CSharp%20Language%20Specification.pdf?raw=true) and [csharp.docx](CSharp%20Language%20Specification.docx?raw=true))